somleng/somleng-scfm/docs/USAGE.md

 #### task:callouts:populate

-Populates a callout with phone numbers.
-If `CALLOUTS_TASK_POPULATE_METADATA` is set to a JSON string the resulting phone numbers will be created with the specified metadata.
-If `CALLOUTS_TASK_CALLOUT_ID` is specified then the callout with the specified id will be populated.
+Populates a callout with phone numbers to call.

+##### Task Configuration

+`CALLOUTS_TASK_POPULATE_METADATA` configures the default metadata to be set on the phone numbers when populating the callout (defaults to nil).
+For example, setting `CALLOUTS_TASK_POPULATE_METADATA="{'foo':'bar'}"` will populate the callout with phone numbers containg the specified metadata.
+The metadata is default metadata only and can be overriden in [the task](https://github.com/somleng/somleng-scfm/blob/master/app/tasks/callouts_task.rb).

+`CALLOUTS_TASK_CALLOUT_ID` tells the task which callout to populate.
 If `CALLOUTS_TASK_CALLOUT_ID` is not specified it's assumed there is only one callout in the database.
 If there are multiple an exception is raised.

 By default callouts are populated with all the contacts in the Contacts table.
-Override the `contacts_to_populate_with` in the [callouts task](https://github.com/somleng/somleng-scfm/blob/master/app/tasks/callouts_task.rb) to modify this behavior.
+Override the `contacts_to_populate_with` in the [task](https://github.com/somleng/somleng-scfm/blob/master/app/tasks/callouts_task.rb) to modify this behavior.

+##### Example

 ```
 $ CALLOUTS_TASK_POPULATE_METADATA='{}' CALLOUTS_TASK_CALLOUT_ID= bundle exec rake task:callouts:populate